Art, Magic and the Miraculous in Medieval and Renaissance Italy - HOA00104M

 Module aims

-In Renaissance Italy (c.1350-1550), magic, miracles and the supernatural permeated ideas about and interactions with art and material objects, and presented particular challenges to artists.
-Drawing on a wide range of art and artefacts found throughout the Italian peninsula, the module progresses through a series of thematic, object-based case studies, that might include astrology, ancient Greco-Roman myths, the powers attributed to gems and stones, sympathetic magic, miracle-working images, and ex votos.
+In Italy, between the Middle Ages and the Renaissance (c.1200-1550), magic, miracles and the supernatural permeated ideas about and interactions with art and material objects, and presented particular challenges to artists.
+Drawing on a wide range of art and artefacts found throughout the Italian peninsula, the module progresses through a series of thematic, object-based studies, that might include astrology, ancient Greco-Roman myths, the powers attributed to gems and stones, sympathetic magic, miracle-working images, and ex votos.

 The module aims to bridge the divide between sophisticated, intellectual artistic programmes related to the cosmos (and magic) and forms of popular devotion manifested in the proliferation of image cults and ex-votos.
-We will examine anonymously-created works alongside those by Donatello, Sandro Botticelli, Francesco del Cossa, Michelangelo, Raphael and Titian.
-Art and images played a crucial role in a period in which ideas about the natural world and the supranatural were being transformed by old and new forms of knowledge, from ancient Greco-Roman and Arabic texts to humanist enquiry, and at a time when miracle-working images, accompanied by vernacular song and devotional texts, formed part and parcel of the religious fabric of cities throughout the peninsula.
-We will rigorously interrogate a wide range of visual material in variety of media – painting, sculpture, architecture, stones and gems, wax votive offerings – that allows us to question and challenge hierarchies of the arts in the period, combining visual analysis with the primary texts, with a critical eye to past and current scholarship.
+We will examine anonymously-created works alongside those by Giotto, Donatello, Sandro Botticelli, Francesco del Cossa, Michelangelo, Raphael and Titian.
+Art and images played a crucial role in a period in which ideas about the natural world and the supernatural were being transformed by old and new forms of knowledge, from ancient Greco-Roman sources, Arabic and other medieval texts to humanist enquiry.
+At the same time medieval miracle-working images, accompanied by vernacular song and devotional texts, formed part and parcel of the religious fabric of cities throughout the peninsula.
+We will interrogate a wide range of visual material in variety of media – painting, sculpture, architecture, stones and gems, wax votive offerings – that allows us to question and challenge hierarchies of the arts in the period, combining visual analysis with the primary texts, with a critical eye to past and current scholarship.

-The module seeks to provide a solid understanding of key cases, which could be applied to the wider study of the art of the period.
-It will provide students with an understanding of the historiographical debates about Italian Renaissance art as foundational to the early history of the discipline of Art History.
-At the same time, it explores how these have intersected and continue to be enriched by cross-disciplinary study.
-Furthermore, it seeks to understand how these critical debates have shifted across time, with attention given to categories of images that have been traditionally neglected.
+The module seeks to provide a solid understanding of key cases, which could be applied to the wider study of the arts and visual culture of the period.
+It will provide students with an understanding of the historiographical debates about Italian Renaissance art in the early history of the discipline of Art History.
+In addition, it explores how these have intersected and continue to be enriched by cross-disciplinary study, as well as investigations on the continuities and ‘ruptures’ with the Middle Ages.
+Furthermore, it traces how these critical debates have shifted across time, with attention given to categories of images that have been traditionally neglected.
 Students will engage in visual analysis, fostering their ability to connect images with textual sources and, more generally, to the ideas and beliefs of the period.
-Furthermore, they will develop the ability to bring together complex notions from a number of sources, and to apply these to their own work, tackling new questions and challenging old hierarchies of Italian Renaissance Art.
+They will develop the ability to bring together complex notions from a number of sources, and to apply these to their own work, tackling new questions and challenging old hierarchies of Italian medieval and Renaissance art.

 Module learning outcomes